How Umbrella Insurance Helps Keep You Covered

 Image courtesy of Max Pixel

-Whenever I mention the term Umbrella Insurance to my friends, they look up as though expecting to see a thundercloud.
-While umbrella insurance doesn’t keep you from getting out of the rain, it can help keep you from sinking in debt should an accident occur.
+Whenever I mention Umbrella Insurance to my friends, they look up as though expecting to see a thundercloud.
+While umbrella insurance doesn’t keep you from getting out of the rain, it can help keep you from sinking into debt should an accident occur.
 Allow me to explain.

-While most of us protect ourselves with auto insurance, homeowner’s insurance and possibly even liability insurance, all these policies come with built-in limits.
-For instance, let’s say you wind up in an at-fault auto accident where the driver of the other car sustains injuries.
-And let’s also say that your auto insurance policy has a $250,000 liability limit.
-As long as the injured party’s injuries are less than $250,000, all you will have to pay is your deductible.
+While most of us protect ourselves with auto insurance, homeowner’s insurance, and possibly even liability insurance, all these policies come with built-in limits.
+For instance, let’s say you wind up in an at-fault auto accident where the other car's driver is injured.
+And let’s also say that your auto insurance policy has a $100,000 liability limit.
+As long as the injured party’s injuries are less than $100,000, all you will have to pay is your deductible.
 However, what if the injured party or parties wind up suing you for $1 million for injuries as well as lost income.
-Who do you suppose would have to come up with the additional $750,000?
+Who would have to come up with the additional $900,000?
 Not the insurance company.
 You would be required to make up the difference, plus court costs.

 The same goes for professional liability.
 Just as you face certain risks as an individual, so does any business you have an interest in.
-That’s why most businesses carry several liability policies, including those for general liability, worker’s comp and errors & omissions.
-Now let’s say your business has $1 million in liability coverage.
-Suddenly the business is sued and the plaintiff is awarded $1.2 million.
+That’s why most businesses carry several liability policies, including those for general liability, worker’s compensation, and errors & omissions.
+Now, let’s say your business has $1 million in liability coverage.
+Suddenly, the business is sued, and the plaintiff is awarded $1.2 million.
 Your insurer pays off $1,000,000.
 That leaves the business and its principles to come up with the other $200,000.
 Ready to stroke a big check?
 Probably not.
 That’s why you should consider purchasing umbrella insurance.
 If the business also had an umbrella policy, the insurer would pay the additional $200,000.
 Got it?

 1. How does umbrella insurance work?
 Umbrella insurance works kind of like a parachute.
 It opens when you find yourself in financial freefall.
-By that, I mean that an umbrella policy isn’t meant to work by itself.
+By that, I mean an umbrella policy isn’t meant to work alone.
 It’s added coverage that’s only used in an emergency.
-(Like finding out you or your business is on the hook for damages beyond the range of your existing insurance coverage.)
-Furthermore, the umbrella can cover you or your business for bodily injury, personal injury, property damage, landlord liability, attorney fees, and court costs.
+(Like finding out you or your business is on the hook for damages beyond your existing insurance coverage range.)
+Furthermore, the umbrella can cover you or your business's bodily injury, personal injury, property damage, landlord liability, attorney fees, and court costs.

 Image courtesy of Max Pixel